pschool-in/curriculum/content/grammar/new-topics/alliteration.md

 ## Alliteration

 It is generally used in poetry.
-It is a style of writinng in which a series of words have the same consonant sound.
+It is a style of writing in which a series of words have the same consonant sound.
 Some examples of alliteration are;
 1. The boy bounced the ball in the basket.
 ("boy bounced the ball" is alliteration)
 2. A big brown bear bumped into our boxes.